FredIde/sherlog-holmes/README.md

 ```

 The configuration should contain a unique id and at least a pattern for the log **entry**.
 Place you configuration file in a `*.yml` file inside your `$HOME/.sherlog/patterns` directory and you're ready to go!

-### Custom Attributes

-Sherlog allows you to define custom attributes by using named capture groups.
-Any capture group name that differs from the main fields will be stored as a custom attribute in the entry object.

 ### Configuration Inheritance